gioragutt/stx-amq-poc/README.md

 * Port `61613` is ActiveMQ's endpoint for the `STOMP` protocol which we are using
 * Port `8161` is the Web Console
-  * Credintials for admin console: `admin` for both username and password
+  * Credentials for admin console: `admin` for both username and password
 * See [rmohr/activemq](https://hub.docker.com/r/rmohr/activemq/) for reference

 # Running the POC